 Next dish was quite obviously Australian if you've been fine dine in Australia.
 It was another dish that was beautifully done.
 Nicely roasted beet with a savoy touch of the ham and a fruity twist, which surprisingly balanced with floral jam.

-Followed by a small bowl of smoked trout consommé with a floating scallop ‘dumpling’ before serving the warm dishes.
-Unfortunately it was such a disappointment, despite the soft and umami scallop dumpling, the soup was too salty and the dill oil was too much.
+Followed by the smoked trout consommé with a floating scallop 'dumpling' before serving the warm dishes.
+Unfortunately it was disappointing, despite the soft and umami scallop dumpling, the soup was too salty and the dill oil was too much.

 One thing i really missed about Australia was marron.
 Luckily i got a chance to have it in Singapore again although it was quite small in size.The marron was bouncy and delicious, with desert lime to bring a some refreshness.
 The entire dish balanced well, simple but tasty.